2i2c-org/2i2c-org.github.io/content/authors/harold-campbell/_index.md

     - Open Engineering Team
 ---

 I enjoy building and supporting communities of practice.
-I have build a small JS visualization library and dabbled in delivery management systems.
+I have built a small JS visualization library and dabbled in delivery management systems.
 Recently, I have strong interests in music (programming VST, etc.), AI and data science.